 The Clinical Mental Health Counseling program at Our Lady of Holy Cross College (OLHCC) is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 The accreditation runs through October 31, 2014.
 (Note: The Clinical Mental Health Counseling program is currently accredited under the 2001 standards for Community Counseling programs as a Community Counseling program.
-The CACREP 2009 standards combine the Community Counseling and Mental Health Counseling standards into standards for Clinical Mental Health Counseling program intends to seek accreditation for this program as a Clinical Mental Health Counseling program when it comes up for reaccreditation in 2014, per CACREP guidelines.)
+The CACREP 2009 standards combine the Community Counseling and Mental Health Counseling standards into standards for Clinical Mental Health Counseling program as a Clinical Mental Health Counseling program intends to seek accreditation for this program as a Clinical Mental Health Counseling program when it comes up for reaccreditation in 2014, per CACREP guidelines.)